Thinking about becoming an engineer but not sure how much you might earn? We take a look at the latest engineering salaries in the sector.

 Becoming a Bright Network member is free and easy – sign up to get exclusive access to jobs, events, networking opportunities, advice and more.

-The UK is always trying to assert the place of its home-grown industries in the global market.
-Engineers are in high demand, and wages are climbing to incentivise more bright sparks on British soil.
+The UK is a great place to take on an engineering role, with plenty of home-grown businesses, many of them key players in the global market.
+Engineers continue to be in high demand, and wages are climbing to incentivise more bright sparks to enter the industry.

 How earnings differ in the sector

-Chartered engineers are incredibly well paid, with average salaries ranging between £57,000 and £77,000 per annum – even higher in industries like aerospace.
+Overall, experienced engineers in the UK are paid well above the national average, with average salaries for senior engineers ranging between £47,000 and £82,000 per annum – even higher in industries like aerospace and oil and gas.

 Why do engineering salaries differ so much?